strawstack/SnakeMath/README.md

 # SnakeMath Expressions

-This expression causes five numbers to be pushed to the stack.
+This expression causes six numbers to be pushed to the stack.

-    cu.su.S3.3.o.co
+    cu.su.S3.3.o.co.
-    resulting stack: 8, 20, 29, 5, 0
+    resulting stack: 8, 20, 29, 5, 0, 6

 This expression causes the letter `S` to be drawn to the nest.